Parking fines or infringements are issued when a vehicle has broken a road rule from the Road Safety Road Rules 2017.

 Alternatively, you can pay by using one of the payment methods listed on the fine.
 Failure to pay your parking fine or to contact the City of Whittlesea before the due date may result in further action being taken.
 This action may include additional costs, enforcement or legal action.

-Council will consider a scheduled payment arrangement based on the amount owing on the fine.
+Council will consider a scheduled payment arrangement based on the amount owing on the infringement.
 You may receive an extension of time as a form of a payment arrangement as per the Infringements Act 2006.
-This request must be submitted in writing to email@example.com
+Council will determine the length of time to ensure that matters are finalised within an enforceable time frame as per the Infringements Act 2006.

-If you were not the driver at the time of a parking offence, nominate the driver by completing and returning a signed form.
+If you were not the driver at the time of a parking offence, you can nominate the responsible driver which transfers the liability of the infringement to them.
+Please read and complete the online form below.

 Disabled parking bays are placed within the municipality to provide easier access for people with a physical or intellectual disability.
 It is an offence for any vehicle to be parked in a Disabled parking bay without a valid blue Disabled Parking Permit clearly displayed.